anatoly-scherbakov/django-inheritance/README.md

 Status
 ------

-This app is being actively developed and used in a production system.
+This app is being actively developed and used in a production system under Python 2.6/2.7 and Django 1.6.
 But is it yet in alpha stage because many features are not implemented/tested.
 Known problems:

-* Inheritance is not tested with any field types besides `CharField`, `TextField`, and `ForeignKey`.
+* Not tested with any field types besides `CharField`, `TextField`, and `ForeignKey`.
 * You cannot use an empty value without inheriting parent value.
-* In model admin class, you must specify the `fieldsets` property, or the app won't work.
+* In model admin class, you must specify the `fieldsets` property for the app to work.
 * There is no support for custom model forms (besides those used in admin section).
+* No support for inherited attached inline models.
+In other words, if parent company has an Asset object attached, cannot be inherited by a child company.

 Acknowledgements
 ----------------